The Aussie bucket list: Reef, rainforest and outback in 10 days

 For dinner, a picnic on The Strand is the perfect way to absorb the 320 days of sun this sunshine city yields each year.
 Or, if you’re looking for more things to do and places to eat, check out this post.

-Set 16km from the CBD, it delivers a taste of the Townsville tropics with a resort pool, water park, mini golf course and bar area to boot.
-With everything covered from unpowered sites through to ensuite cabins, the onus here is on quality family time.
+With pristine beachfront views towards Magnetic Island and walking distance from The Strand, Big4 Rowes Bay delivers a taste of the Townsville tropics with a resort pool, tennis court, playground and giant chess to boot.
+With everything covered from unpowered sites through to ensuite cabins, the onus here is on quality family time – and those ocean blues.

 Day 5: Townsville to real cowboy country in Charters Towers (140km)

 Get ready for your first taste of the outback as you make 140km of tracks from Townsville to Charters Towers, a town most famous for digging up 200 tonnes of solid gold in its early history.

 Since it’s red dirt you seek, make the first stop Texas Longhorn Wagon Tours to meet the Bethels, who’ve turned their property into the largest breeder of Texas Longhorns in Australia.

 It only takes a few minutes of chatting with Michael Bethel to fall in love with his incorrigible wit.
 Expect a sense of humour as dry as the dirt and complimentary belly laughs as you explore the property.